 The ability to accurately measure customer acquisition has emerged as a cornerstone of success for businesses.
 Measuring customer acquisition helps you evaluate marketing strategies, optimise budgets, and grow your business.

-Every successful business understands the importance of tracking the ROI of marketing efforts, which often involves measuring customer acquisition.
+Every successful business understands the importance of tracking the ROI of marketing efforts, which often involves knowing how to measure customer acquisition.

 Analysing how customers interact with your brand allows you to assess your marketing strategies.
 This knowledge helps you allocate resources, refine strategies, and maximise marketing results.